 For flipping and pitching in heavy cover, 7’6” rods like the Lew’s Fishing American Hero Speed Stick are considered standard.
 The longer length allows for the greater accuracy this fishing method requires, while the fast action allows you to set hooks quickly and efficiently.
 Like all good flipping rods, this one features a heavy power rating suitable for line weights of between twenty to forty pounds.
 These stronger lines are made to cope with the strain of digging bass out of thick cover, and reduce the likelihood of you snapping up before you can land your trophy fish.

-Amazon reviewers love the rod’s combination of a stiff backbone and sensitive tip.
-The multilayer, multi-directional graphite blank is reinforced with premium resins for structural strength, while the gunsmoke stainless steel guides are exceptionally durable.
+The rod's multilayer, multi-directional graphite blank is reinforced with premium resins for structural strength, while the gunsmoke stainless steel guides are exceptionally durable.
 In between pitches, keep your hook out of the way using the titanium-coated hook keeper.
 Other enviable features include the lightweight graphite reel seat and the split grip handle with its high-density EVA grip.
 A portion of the proceeds goes towards supporting veterans through Lew’s American Hero program.

 Best for Topwater Lures: Ugly Stik GX2 Spinning Rod

 The Ugly Stik GX2 Spinning Rod is a worthy addition to any bass fisherman’s arsenal.
 It comes in many different lengths and power ratings, but the 6’6” medium power model is especially suited to triggering explosive surface bites using a topwater lure.
 The rod is rated for six to 15-pound line weights, and is designed to work with a spinning reel to allow distance casting with 1/8- to 5/8-ounce lures.
-If you’re planning on using heavier lures, consider opting for the Ugly Stik GX2 Casting Rod instead, also available on Amazon.
+If you’re planning on using heavier lures, consider opting for the Ugly Stik GX2 Casting Rod instead.

 This fast action rod comes in two or four pieces.
-The latter option is highly recommended by Amazon reviewers as an ideal pack rod for fishing expeditions and camping trips, while the former is also conveniently portable.
-It's made from a blend of graphite and fiberglass for the perfect blend of lightness and durability, while signature Clear Tip design affords excellent sensitivity.
+It's also made from a blend of graphite and fiberglass for the perfect blend of lightness and durability, while signature Clear Tip design affords excellent sensitivity.
 As an added bonus, one-piece stainless steel guides mean you don’t have to worry about your inserts popping out.

 Best for Drop Shotting: St. Croix Triumph Spinning Rod